Forever Amber (film): Casting

 There was an extensive, well publicised talent search for the performer who would play the lead role along the lines of David O. Selznick's challenge to find an actress to cast as Scarlett O'Hara.
 In November 1944, Gene Tierney was reported as being the front runner.
 Maureen O'Hara who was a redhead and under contract to Fox, lobbied hard for the role, even wearing a period dress in the studio commissary.
 Paulette Goddard also wanted to do the part.

 Numerous actresses were tested.
 Perlberg said he was looking for "a young Vivien Leigh" or "an English Lana Turner."
 Peggy Cummins, an Irish actress who had been on stage in Junior Miss, was (reportedly) the 37th tested and soon established herself as a favourite in October 1945.
-Annette Simmonds was also a front runner.
+Annette Simonds was also a front runner.

-Richard Green, a Fox contract player who had not worked in Hollywood since 1940 due to war service, was an early favourite for the role of Bruce Carlton.
+Richard Greene, a Fox contract player who had not worked in Hollywood since 1940 due to war service, was an early favourite for the role of Bruce Carlton.
 James Mason, then starring in the hugely popular The Seventh Veil, was offered the role but turned it down because he thought it was "a silly book" and the "script didn't improve it".

 The first actors announced for the film were Reginald Gardiner who was cast as Charles II by December 1945 and Glenn Langan who was cast by January 1946.

 In February 1946, Daryl Zanuck of Fox said the lead would be played by Peggy Cummins, with Cornel Wilde (a studio contract star) to play her main love interest.
 Wilde was, after Tyrone Power, the leading "swashbuckling" style star under contract to Fox at the time.
 Richard Greene was the other leading contender for the part, and Wilde was under suspension at Fox to a dispute over roles, but Zanuck decided on Wilde, and the suspension was lifted.

-Vincent Price was cast in a support role as Lord Almsbury, friend of Bruce Carleton.
+Vincent Price was cast in a supporting role as Lord Almsbury, friend of Bruce Carlton.